 Licensing, participation, voting.
 Some rights are restored over time, such as your right to obtain a professional or trade license, to serve in a public office, and to vote.
 To obtain these rights after probation or parole you need to qualify for a Certificate of Relief or a Certificate of Good Conduct; both are issued by the NYS Division of Parole.
 How you qualify for these depends on the type of crime committed and the amount of time that has passed since you were released.
 The right to vote is automatically restored when you complete your maximum sentence or are discharged by the Board of Parole.

 Employment.
 It is against the Civil Rights Act to be barred from employment because of a felony by an organization of 15 or more people unless the conviction is closely related to the job.
+If you feel you have experienced employment discrimination, you can file a complaint with the NY State Division of Human Rights.
 Knowing your rights of employment and being clear about how your conviction is represented in public documents, such as a RAP sheet, is important.
-Learn more about RAP sheets here.
+Learn more about RAP sheets on this page.
 More on finding employment is in The Prime Objective and the Job Search Tool Kit – both are linked on the Jobs page of this guide.

 Legal services.
 A number of organizations familiar with the typical challenges you may face, can provide you with legal services.
 Three good things to know: (1) Lawyers are necessary for things like discrimination, criminal matters , executing advance directives.
 (2) There are specialized agencies that handle immigration law and issues.
 (3) There are low cost or sliding scale payment resources.